Now a firm fixture in the Fossil Group's annual Wear OS launch bonanza, Emporio Armani is back with the third smartwatch from its Connected range.

 The changes are more incremental with the unimaginatively-named Smartwatch 3 (also known as the Connected 2019, Matteo or ART5024), and the designer watch has, questionably, retained its usual asking price of $375.

 For reference, that's just slightly cheaper than the latest Apple Watch, and around $200 more expensive than the Apple Watch Series 3.
+And Emporio Armani is also out-pricing the excellent Samsung Galaxy Watch Active 2 and the Fossil Gen 5.

 Is it a convincing alternative to the best smartwatches currently available?
 We've been putting the Emporio Armani Smartwatch 3 to the test to find out.